 Let me explain this.

-That means that Satya Nadella know very well how powerful the cloud could modernize Microsoft: this is not only related to Amazon AWS, Google Compute Engine and Microsoft Azure, do not misunderstand me, this is on a higher level.
+That means that Satya Nadella knows very well how powerful the cloud could modernize Microsoft: this is not only related to AWS, Google Compute Engine and Microsoft Azure, do not misunderstand me, this is on a higher level.

-Talking about numbers, in 2013 Nadella confirmed that more than 3.5 millions businesses were using Office365 and Microsoft Azure passed 1 billion in revenues.
+Talking about numbers, in 2013 Nadella confirmed that more than 3.5 million businesses were using Office365 and Microsoft Azure passed 1 billion in revenues.

 Why Cloud will change the daily operations of SMBs?